“We get nudged back onto our life’s intended path, no matter which way we turn.” – CJ Zahner in a moment of inept optimism.

 Neither of them realizes I’m sinking.

-“Brittany is way too good for Jax,” one says.
+“Brittany is too good for Jax,” one says.

 My gaze fixes on the ground beneath six weeping arborvitaes that stretch their withering brown branches in every direction of one corner of my back yard.
 Inside my head, I stop hearing Jody’s and Ellie’s frivolous chatter about good girls who like bad boys and swear at myself for planting the can’t-see-you barrier between me and the neighbor who has turned my life upside-down.

+I hate her.
 I love her.
-I hate her.
 She’s ruined my life—and my yard.

 Unlike the tailored suburban yards that line my street, mine busts at the seams with kinks.
 A swarm of sneaker imprints laughs at me from that large mucky patch of mud, which is sandwiched between the dying arborvitaes and my crystal-clear pool.
 There, a sludge so deep we’ve lost shoes in it usurps sun—to no drying avail.